 Maria of Kinder Craze created this awesome project to get her kindergarten class into the stars-and-stripes spirit.
 Your kids will love layering the red, white and blue tissue paper to create their very own “stained glass” window, and this colorful craft doubles as great window décor for your July Fourth celebration.
 See the how-to here.

 Before the fireworks light up the night sky, illuminate your backyard with this simple outdoor craft.
 A paintbrush, glue and sparkly sequins are all the kids will need to transform everyday glass containers into decorative luminaries.
 Fill with a battery-powered tea light to use these whimsical jars as a bedroom nightlight like the girls over at Fantastic Fun and Learning did.
 Find out more here.

 There’s nothing like a sparkling accessory to get your kids into the patriotic spirit.
-Perfect for waving at the local parade, these glittery wands would also make for a great photo opp.
-Get all the crafty details at Crafts Unleashed.
+Perfect for waving at the local parade, these glittery wands would also make for a great photo op.
+Get all the crafty details from Crafts Unleashed by clicking here.

 — Aimee Della Bitta & Lauren Hill